malminhas/raspberrypi-xmastree/README.md

 1. **VoiceRecognizer**: Continuously listens to the microphone, processes audio through Vosk, and updates shared state when commands are recognized.
 2. **XmasTreeController**: Monitors shared state and updates LED colors/modes accordingly.
 Handles disco, phase, and solid color modes.
 3. **AudioController**: Responds to audio events (speak, generate, sing) and manages TTS and MP3 playback.
+During audio playback, LEDs are turned off (idle mode) and restored to the previous mode when playback completes.

 All threads share a `State` object for coordination and use `threading.Event` for signaling.